-Prior to the completion of this offering, our board of directors intends to adopt, and we expect our stockholders will approve, our ESPP.
-Our ESPP will become effective immediately prior to and contingent upon the date of the underwriting agreement related to this offering.
+Our board of directors adopted, and our stockholders approved, our ESPP.
+Our ESPP became effective upon the date of the underwriting agreement related to this offering.
 The purpose of our ESPP will be to secure the services of new employees, to retain the services of existing employees, and to provide incentives for such individuals to exert maximum efforts toward our success and that of our affiliates.
 Our ESPP will include two components.
 One component will be designed to allow eligible U.S. employees to purchase our common stock in a manner that may qualify for favorable tax treatment under Section 423 of the Code.
 The other component will permit the grant of purchase rights that do not qualify for such favorable tax treatment in order to allow deviations necessary to permit participation by eligible employees who are foreign nationals or employed outside of the U.S. while complying with applicable foreign laws.

 Share Reserve.
-Following this offering, our ESPP will authorize the issuance of 210,000 shares of our common stock under purchase rights granted to our employees or to employees of any of our designated affiliates.
-The number of shares of our common stock reserved for issuance will automatically increase on January 1 of each year for a period of 10 years, beginning on January 1, 2021 and continuing through January 1, 2030, by the lesser of (i) 1% of the total number of shares of our common stock outstanding on the last day of the immediately preceding year; and (ii) 420,000 shares, except before the date of any such increase, our board of directors may determine that such increase will be less than the amount set forth in clauses (i) and (ii).
+Following this offering, our ESPP will authorize the issuance of 200,000 shares of our common stock under purchase rights granted to our employees or to employees of any of our designated affiliates.
+The number of shares of our common stock reserved for issuance will automatically increase on January 1 of each year for a period of 10 years, beginning on January 1, 2021 and continuing through January 1, 2031, by the lesser of (i) 1% of the total number of shares of our common stock outstanding on the last day of the immediately preceding year; and (ii) 400,000 shares, except before the date of any such increase, our board of directors may determine that such increase will be less than the amount set forth in clauses (i) and (ii).